nu5d10c/G2FUZZ/docs/env_variables.md

     constructors in your target, you can set `AFL_EARLY_FORKSERVER`.
     Note that this is not a compile time option but a runtime option :-)

-  - Set `AFL_PIZZA_MODE` to 1 to enable the April 1st stats menu, set to 0
+  - Set `AFL_PIZZA_MODE` to 1 to enable the April 1st stats menu, set to -1
     to disable although it is 1st of April.
+0 is the default and means enable on the 1st of April automatically.

+  - If you need a specific interval to update fuzzer_stats file, you can set `AFL_FUZZER_STATS_UPDATE_INTERVAL` to the interval in seconds you'd the file to be updated.
+    Note that will not be exact and with slow targets it can take seconds until there is a slice for the time test.

-## 5) Settings for afl-qemu-trace
+## 6) Settings for afl-qemu-trace

 The QEMU wrapper used to instrument binary-only code supports several settings: